 While I love encouraging mums and children to find their comfortable place, there are some specific poses I use at every session.

-Speaks for itself really!
-Mum and child embrace and you capture that beautiful moment, but this is a pose that needs a little massaging to get a natural connection.
+Speaks for itself!
+Mum and child embrace and you capture that beautiful moment.
+However, this pose needs a little massaging to get a natural connection.

 I love this with both younger and older children.

-For younger children I get mum to hold them and as they connect, I get mum to swirl or sway slowly.
+For younger children, I get mum to hold them and as they connect, I get mum to swirl or sway slowly.
 The movement adds a storytelling element to the image.
-As they sway I encourage them to get nice and close and even close their eyes to capture the tender moment.
+While they sway, I encourage them to get nice and close and even close their eyes to capture the tender moment.

 In addition to the kind of poses I’ve mentioned, prompts can help you draw out the connection between mum and child.